 Australia

-Australia is one of the easiest places to travel to alone and because of its ease, many younger travelers choose to visit here to experience life Down Under before entering the job market.
+Australia is one of the easiest places to travel to alone.
+Because of its ease, many younger travelers visit here to experience life Down Under before entering the job market.

 New Zealand